syncfusion-content/winui-docs/winui/TreeGrid/Row_Drag_and_Drop.md

 ### RowDropped

-`RowDropped`: Occurs after dropped the record.
+`RowDropped`: Occurs after dropped the record in the treegrid.
 The `TreeGridRowDroppedEventArgs` has the following members, which provide information for the `RowDropped` event:

-`Data`: Gets or sets a data object that contains data associated when dragging the rows.
+`Data`: Gets a data object that contains the data associated while dragging the rows.

-`DraggingNodes`: Gets the TreeNode that contains the data associated when dragging the rows.
+`DraggingNodes`: Gets the TreeNode that contains the data associated while dragging the rows.

 `DropPosition`: Gets a value that indicates the drop position based on the dropped location.